Tobacco User Surcharge Information & Assistance

 Effective January 1, 2011 the Board of Regents of the University System of Georgia approved a $50 monthly surcharge be added to the health insurance premiums of tobacco users covered by the University System of Georgia’s Health Care Plan.
 The elimination of tobacco use will reduce the cost to the insurance plans and, most importantly, keep USG employees healthy.

-If you smoke or use tobacco you will pay the additional surcharge of $50 per month.
+There is an additional surcharge of $50 per month for each person who smokes or uses tobacco.
 Tobacco use is classified as smoking tobacco in such forms as a cigarette, pipe or cigar, or using smokeless tobacco, such as snuff or chewing tobacco (nicotine chewing gum is excluded).

-All employees are required to certify whether they are current tobacco users.
+All employees participating in the medical healthcare plan are required to certify whether they and their covered dependents are current tobacco users.

 If an employee certifies they are a non-tobacco user and it is determined they have used tobacco products or started using tobacco products after the date of certification as a non-tobacco user, they will be subject to following including, but not limited to: